ofiwg/libfabric/prov/efa/docs/efa_rdm_protocol_v4.md

 | `padding`        | 4 | integer | `uint32_t` | padding for connid, optional |

 The last two fields `connid` and `padding` was introduced with the extra request "connid header".
-They are optional, which means an implemenation is not required to include them in the DATA of the data packet.
+They are optional, which means an implementation is not required to include them in the DATA of the data packet.
 If an implementation does include them in the CTSDATA packet header, the implementation needs to toggle on the CONNID_DHR flag in the `flags` field (Table 1.4).